Search

 • Dogs offer unconditional acceptance and nonjudgmental friendship.

 These are just a few of the many reasons why dogs can enhance the therapy process.
 Something that therapists seek to embody is unconditional positive regard.
-Who better to do this alongside than man's best friend?
+Who better to do this alongside than a man’s best friend?

 Therapy can be an extremely vulnerable place for people, so having a dog beside you can bring a sense as comfort.
 I have directly seen clients let down their guard because they feel the peaceful presence of a dog beside them.
 One client even shared, “Often I am nervous to talk about my trauma, but when Abbey sits beside me, I feel like I’m not alone and I can talk about my story.”